jjloomis/adobe-premiere-creating-a-social-media-video/setting-up-your-project/downloading-free-music-from-youtube-to-your-project-folder.md

-# Downloading Free Music from YouTube to Your Project Folder
+# Downloading Free Music Into Your Project Folder

+Some online outlets offer free music MP3 files for download.
+If you download an MP3, it must live in your project folder \(not the Downloads folder of a lab computer.\) If the MP3 does not live in your project folder, that portion portion of your project will not work.

+## YouTube

 YouTube offers free music MP3 files for download.
 If you download an MP3 from YouTube, it must live in your project folder \(not the Downloads folder of a lab computer.\) If the MP3 does not live in your project folder, the audio portion of your project will not work.